pyg3t/pyg3t/doc/glossary.rst

    message
       A message refers to all data and metadata pertaining to a single translatable string in a :term:`gettext catalog`.
-The data consist of the :term:`msgid` (original string) and the :term:`msgstr` (translated string), both of which can optionally have plural forms.
-The metadata consist of references to source code lines for the msgids and optionally a comment, context and a previous version of the msgid.
-In pyg3t a message is represented by the classes :py:class:`pyg3t.gtparse.Message` and :py:class:`pyg3t.gtparse.ObsoleteMessage`.
+The data consists of the :term:`msgid` (original string) and the :term:`msgstr` (translated string), both of which can optionally have plural forms.
+The metadata consists of references to source code lines for the msgids and optionally a comment, context and a previous version of the msgid.
+In pyg3t a message is represented by the classes :py:class:`pyg3t.gtparse.Message` and
+      :py:class:`pyg3t.gtparse.ObsoleteMessage`.

       A typical message could look like this (inspired by the Danish translation of nautilus) (FIXME better example):